Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/lights/light_attenuation.rst

 Note that the light's intensity continues to fall even after *Distance*.
 *Distance* just specifies the distance where half of the light's energy has weakened.

-Notice in Fig. Distance: 1000, that the farthest objects are very bright.
+Notice in Fig. :ref:`fig-bi-light-attenuation-distance1000`, that the farthest objects are very bright.
 This is because the falloff has been extended far into the distance, which means the light is very strong when it hits the last few objects.
 It is not until 1000 units that the light's intensity has fallen to half of its original intensity.

-Contrast this with Fig. Distance: 10, where the falloff occurs so soon that the farther objects are barely lit.
+Contrast this with Fig. :ref:`fig-bi-light-attenuation-distance100`, where the falloff occurs so soon that the farther objects are barely lit.
 The light's intensity has fallen by a half by time it even reaches the tenth object.